Lifestyle and home remediesBy Mayo Clinic Staff

 - Prevent eye injuries.
 Wear protective eyewear when doing certain things, such as playing sports, mowing the lawn, or painting or using other products with toxic fumes.

 - Eat healthy foods.
 Try to eat plenty of fruits, leafy greens and other vegetables.
 These foods generally contain high levels of antioxidants as well as vitamin A and beta carotene.
 They're also vital to maintaining healthy vision.

 - Use the right glasses.
 The right glasses optimize your vision.
 Having regular exams will ensure that your eyeglass prescription is correct.

 - Use good lighting.
 Turn up or add light for better vision.

 - Recognize symptoms.
-Sudden loss of vision in one eye, sudden hazy or blurred vision, flashes of light, black spots, or halos or rainbows around lights may signal a serious medical problem, such as acute glaucoma or stroke, or some other treatable retinal condition, such as a retinal tear or retinal detachment.
+You may have a serious medical problem if you have a sudden loss of vision in one eye, experience sudden hazy or blurred vision, or see flashes of light, black spots or halos around lights.
+These may indicate certain conditions, such as glaucoma, stroke, or a retinal tear or detachment.
 See your doctor immediately if you experience any of these symptoms.

 - Mian SI.
 Visual impairment in adults: Refractive disorders and presbyopia. http://www.uptodate.com/home.
 Accessed May 20, 2014.